There Is No Hell (part 5), The Use of Language

 Revelation 20:10 10 And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever.

-I saved these for last because I believe that without these verses to pin their “proofs” on, pagan-christian theologians in the early church never would have been successful at inventing the concept of “hell”.
+I saved these for last because I believe that without these verses to pin their “proofs” on, mixed-up theologians in the early church never would have been successful at inventing the concept of “hell”.

 First question: who is mentioned in these verses?